Making changes in your environment

 As Michael Lerner says in his letter introducing this topic, “Creating a sense of healing or sacred space depends deeply on what you find healing.”

-• What makes a space feel healing for me?
+• What makes a space feel healing for you?
 Darkness or light?
 Quiet or soft sounds?
 Solitude or loved ones?
 Stillness or activity?
 Indoors or outdoors?

-• Where do I find that my breath deepens, I relax, and I allow the flow of life energy to move through me?
+• Where do you find that your breath deepens, you relax, and you allow the flow of life energy to move through you?

 Your living spaces also need to be physically safe for you.
 As a result of cancer or treatments, you may have impaired balance, vision, or hearing.
 You may have lost a body part or suffered nerve damage that can affect your mobility and physical function.
 You may experience weakness or disability.
 You may need to adjust your home environment to make it safer for you.